enriqueherbertag-lgtm/Corpus/README.en.md

 ## Main advantages

+- **No motor training required**: walks, grabs, and balances from the first moment.
+- **Autonomous energy**: captures energy from the environment and stores it in ultracapacitors and batteries.
+- **ENA integration**: allows a human to feel and control the body remotely.
+- **Universal platform**: works with AI or human brain without hardware changes.

 ## Control Architecture: The "Unconscious"

 CORPUS is not a robot that simply waits for orders.
 Its **autonomy layer** (or "unconscious") allows it to: